cantin-ortiz/OBiWoW-2025/09-Tuesday/galaxy-project-at-uio-combining-the-web-interface-and-power-of-a-high-performance-computer-cluster-fox/README.md

 2. Before the start of the course it is recommended that all the participants :

    -  Apply for the ec73 project in Educloud.
 Please follow the attached document : [Instructions to apply for the Galaxy project in Educloud](./GALAXY-FOX-portal-application.pdf).
 The user support will receive an e-mail with your application and will approve your membership to ec73.

-       - <sub>_why do you need this?_ : The web platform Galaxy sends its calculations for execution to the High Performance Computing (HPC) cluster FOX.
+        <sub>_why do you need this_ : The web platform Galaxy sends its calculations for execution to the High Performance Computing (HPC) cluster FOX.
 To optimize the performance and management, clusters require that all calculations (jobs) run in dedicated projects.
 All users must be members of a cluster project in order to be allowed to run cluster jobs.
 Galaxy on FOX uses project ec73 and this is the project all the users shall apply for.</sub>

    -  Set up two-factor authentication, often referred to as OTP (One Time Passcode).
 You can set this up using ID-porten and an authentication app on your mobile.
 Please refer to the following link for detailed instructions [Set up two-factor authentication](https://www.uio.no/english/services/it/research/platforms/edu-research/help/two-factor-authentication.html)